CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## About Contributors

-Special thanks to David Ullmer, a dear colleague of mine, who did a bachelor thesis on modularisation of iOS applications with my guidance.
-David wrote the Benchmarking of Modular Architecture section of this book.
+Special thanks to [David Ullmer](https://www.linkedin.com/in/david-ullmer-214bbb223/), a dear colleague of mine, who did a bachelor thesis on modularisation of iOS applications with my guidance.
+David wrote the Benchmarking of Modular Architecture chapter of this book.

+## How to Contribute

+Feel free to contribute to this work by opening a PR.

 \newpage
 \tableofcontents